simonw/shot-scraper/docs/multi.md

 Options:
+  -a, --auth FILENAME             Path to JSON authentication context file --scale-factor FLOAT            Device scale factor.
+Cannot be used together
+                                  with '--retina'.
+  --retina                        Use device scale factor of 2.
+Cannot be used
+                                  together with '--scale-factor'.
-  -a, --auth FILENAME             Path to JSON authentication context file --retina                        Use device scale factor of 2 --timeout INTEGER               Wait this many milliseconds before failing -n, --no-clobber                Skip images that already exist -o, --output TEXT               Just take shots matching these output files
+  --timeout INTEGER               Wait this many milliseconds before failing -n, --no-clobber                Skip images that already exist -o, --output TEXT               Just take shots matching these output files